Paulownia (Princess Tree) – Identification and Control

-A: In a “Biggest Leaf” contest, the prize almost always goes to either your tree, the paulownia (Paulownia tomentosa) or the Chinese parasol tree (Firmiana simplex).
-Both have huge leaves, especially on young plants or on stumps that have resprouted.
+A: In a “Biggest Leaf” contest, the prize almost always goes to Princess tree (Paulownia tomentosa).
+It has huge leaves, especially on young plants or on stumps that have resprouted.

 I do not recommend paulownia as a landscape tree because the limbs are so brittle and prone to breaking.
 Most folks consider it a weed.